G’day from Downunder, Brisbane, Queensland, Australia.

 I’m Linda Meredith, mum to 3 young adults and a rescued Manx, Panda.
-Happily single after 2 divorces, avid reader of all things self help, complex ptsd and a good fiction story.
+Happily single, an avid reader of all things Complex Ptsd, Neuroscience and Personal Development and a good fiction story.
 Oh, and a definite Netflix binger as well.
 Chocolate in one hand, coffee in the other and no off switch until the series is complete.
 Did I mention gym?
 No?
-It helps with the sanity factor of life and I love driving!
+It helps with the sanity factor of life and I love long distance driving!

 Possibly like you, I grew up in a family that externally things seemed normal but behind closed doors the story was different.
 Multiple generations of emotional neglect and all the problems that go with that – a violence prone, alcohol fuelled, physically, emotionally & sexually abusive, trauma packed family.

 Being the eldest I was the very picture of a duck on water.
 Calm exterior and paddling for dear life internally, day in and day out.
 At 4 years old my entire world fell apart when one moment I was living with mum, dad and my brother, the next I’m at my grandparents house and my entire family is gone I knew not where.

 Mum showed up around 3 weeks later to collect me, but the damage was done.
 My parents did the usual get back together, and break up again, and when my dad left the second time, the sheer terror that mum would go again was paralysing and migraine inducing.

 My brother and I ran away to live with our dad in our teenage years.
 I didn’t want to go, but being the highly responsible sister I was raised to be, off I trotted.
 I hoped beyond hope mum would come and get me.
 Unfortunately this was another layer of abandonment and the first major sign of the impact of the generational family trauma appeared 3 months later.